KaiSingL/Boost/README.md

 ## ✨ Features

 ### Core Features
-- **Cross-Platform Compatibility**: Works seamlessly on both desktop browsers and mobile browsers including Orion on iOS
+- **Cross-Platform Compatibility**: Works seamlessly on both desktop browsers and mobile browsers including Orion on iOS (with special storage handling)
 - **Per-Domain Customization**: Apply different JavaScript and CSS scripts to different websites
 - **Real-time Injection**: Scripts are injected immediately when enabled
 - **Syntax Highlighting**: Code editors with JavaScript and CSS syntax highlighting using Prism.js